turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 }
 ```

-Now lets create a file `Components.js` and export all the components together.
-Paste the following code block:
+Now lets create a new file called `Components.js` and export all the components together.
+Paste the following code :

 ```javascript
 export { NavBar } from "./NavBar";